1kevgriff/kevgriffin.v4/blog/2021-02-25 SignalR AbortController Undefined.md

 Why does this work?
 Well, if `fetch` is defined but `AbortController` is not, we know we're going to have issues.
 SignalR has its own polyfill for `fetch` if `fetch` doesn't exist.
 So we simply make fetch undefined globally and let SignalR do it's work for us!

+`cta: `

+> NOTE: no warranty how this affects other libraries that use `fetch`.
+I'm using Axios in addition to our SignalR stuff, and had zero problems.

 I hope this helps you in the future!
 If it did, hit me up and [Twitter](https://twitter.com/1kevgriff) and let me know!